The Hopeful Existentialist

 (but not limited to):

-(i.e. invalidation, emotional abuse, gaslighting, scapegoating, oppressive dynamics, negative religious experiences, narcissistic abuse, etc.)
+Specialized issues: Healing from invalidation, emotional abuse, gaslighting, scapegoating, oppressive dynamics, negative religious experiences, narcissistic abuse, etc.

 Specialties: Are you looking for someone who understands and works with?